Harvard Crimson Logo

 Harvard Crimson Logo History

 From a visual identification perspective, Harvard Crimson is stable: its logo has remained unchanged since 1956.
-The logo was so successful that the designers decided not to update the original version.
-The brand style is based on a red triangular heraldic shield surrounded by three thin outlines.
+The logo was so successful that the designers decided not to update it.
+The brand style features a red triangular heraldic shield surrounded by three thin outlines.
 The colors of the lines alternate: two black on the edges, one white in between.

-Inside the shield is a large letter “H.” Its font belongs to the class of antiquities, with large rectangular serifs.
+Inside the shield is a large letter “H.” Its font belongs to the antique class, with large rectangular serifs.
 The logo is characterized by longitudinal symmetry: the right side mirrors the left and vice versa.
 Perhaps it is this harmony that the designers liked so much that they decided not to change anything.

 What is Harvard Crimson?

-Harvard Crimson consists of 42 student teams participating in the intercollegiate program and representing Harvard College in Boston, Massachusetts.
+Harvard Crimson consists of 42 student teams that participate in the intercollegiate program and represent Harvard College in Boston, Massachusetts.
 They participate in NCAA Division I and are part of numerous sports organizations: Ivy League, EIWA (wrestling), CSA (squash), CWPA (women’s water polo), ECAC Hockey, EISA (skiing), NWPC (men’s water polo), and NEISA (sailing).

 1971 – 2002